-- (a) Maximize the opportunity for students to develop the positive values of self-reliance, initiative, kindness, spontaneity, resourcefulness, courage, creativity, responsibility, and joy. - (b) Recognize that the best learning takes place when the student learns because of his/her desire to learn. - (c) Maintain a learning situation maximizing student self-motivation and encouraging the student in his/her own time to follow his/her own interests.
-These interests may be conceived by him/her totally and independently or may result in whole or in part from a presentation by his/her teachers of choices of learning projects. - (d) Maximize the opportunity for teachers, parents, and students to cooperatively develop the learning process and its subject matter.
-This opportunity shall be a continuous, permanent process. - (e) Maximize the opportunity for the students, teachers, and parents to continuously react to the changing world, including, but not limited to, the community in which the school is located.
+(a) Maximize the opportunity for students to develop the positive values of self-reliance, initiative, kindness, spontaneity, resourcefulness, courage, creativity, responsibility, and joy.

+(b) Recognize that the best learning takes place when the student learns because of their desire to learn.

+(c) Maintain a learning situation maximizing student self-motivation and encouraging the student in their own time to follow their own interests.
+These interests may be conceived by him/her totally and independently or may result in whole or in part from a presentation by their teachers of choices of learning projects.

+(d) Maximize the opportunity for teachers, parents, and students to cooperatively develop the learning process and its subject matter.
+This opportunity shall be a continuous, permanent process.

+(e) Maximize the opportunity for the students, teachers, and parents to continuously react to the changing world, including, but not limited to, the community in which the school is located.